Using Student Voice to Assess the Impact of Adult Behavior

 Join us at the 2019 AVID National Conference to attend our “Using Student Voice to Assess the Impact of Adult Behavior” session, where participants will learn practical ways to use student voice to inform and assess the impact of altering adult practices.

 Looking through the lenses of Instruction, Systems, Leadership, and Culture, the session will utilize a continuous improvement process to change adult practice by listening to student voice.
 Participants will engage in interactive opportunities to brainstorm with other practitioners while analyzing their own district’s or school’s practices.
 Participants will leave with a gap analysis addressing student perspectives on teacher mindset and an action plan for monitoring efforts to shift adult behavior.

-Click here to learn more about this session and the other 70+ concurrent sessions offered at the conference.
 We invite current AVID member districts as well as those interested in learning more about AVID to discover how it might impact their schools and communities.
 Visit https://www.avid.org/national-conference for more details and to register.